 Flowers are pollinated by insects who also feed on the leaves.
 In Texas, White-tailed deer eat the plant and Bobwhite quail feed on the seeds.

-Also see Field Bindweed, Convolvulus arvensis.
+In Southwest Desert Flora; also see Field Bindweed, Convolvulus arvensis.